YouNow/younow.github.io/policy/en/terms.md

 7.3.
 Your gift of certain Virtual Items to a broadcaster on the Service may, but will not necessarily, appear on screen or in the chat feed of the Content You are viewing.
 Purchase of the &quot;Chat Now&quot; privilege during high-traffic broadcasts will give You the opportunity to rejoin a chat feed that has become over-full and to remain in the chat feed for the remainder of the broadcast.
 Purchasers of &quot;Chat Now&quot; will receive priority over users who are participating in the chat feed for free.

 7.4.
-Bars and other Virtual Items gifted to broadcasters may result in some revenue to them as determined in YouNow&#39;s sole discretion; however, YouNow makes no guarantee that the amount or value of the Bars or Virtual Items You may give a broadcaster will correlate to the revenue such broadcaster may receive from YouNow.
-All in-app purchases are subject to a 30% fee charged by Google or Apple, as well as other fees charged by third-party providers and business partners of YouNow that may vary from time to time.
-After fees, Partners get approximately 60% of the remaining revenue, and YouNow takes approximately 40% of the remaining revenue.
+Bars and other Virtual Items gifted to broadcasters may result in some revenue to them as determined in YouNow's sole discretion; however, YouNow makes no guarantee that the amount or value of the Bars or Virtual Items You may give a broadcaster will correlate to the revenue such broadcaster may receive from YouNow.
+All in-app purchases are subject to a 30% fee charged by Google or Apple, other fees charged by third-party providers and business partners of YouNow that may vary from time to time, and reserves made for bad debts.
+After fees, YouNow takes approximately 40% of the remaining revenue, and Partners get the remaining revenue (up to 60% of the revenue after fees).

 7.5.
 Only users of the Service who initiate a broadcast or a Guest session will be eligible for Bars and other Virtual Items.